-Though micro-distillers aren’t necessarily new to town — Northwest Portland’s Clear Creek Distillery has been concocting elixirs like its Pear-in-the-Bottle brandy here since 1985 — upstarts like Eastside Distilling have been turning heads with bottles like the spicy, bold, award-winning Burnside Bourbon.
+Though micro-distillers aren’t necessarily new to town — recently relocated to Hood River, Clear Creek Distillery had been concocting elixirs like its Pear-in-the-Bottle brandy in Portland since 1985 — upstarts like Eastside Distilling have been turning heads with bottles like the spicy, bold, award-winning Burnside Bourbon.
 Try it yourself at Eastside Distilling’s 40,000-square-foot (3,716 sq m) tasting room — the largest distillery in the Pacific Northwest.

 Over at New Deal Distillery, original recipes like their spicy Hot Monkey Vodka and Ginger Liqueur will have you rethinking your favorite cocktails.
 House Spirits, which mixes juniper, cardamom, orange peel and other botanicals into its Aviation Gin, pours everything from a Scandinavian aquavit to Stumptown Coffee liqueur at its 14,000-square-foot (1,301 sq m) tasting room, opened in late 2015 and boasting six times the capacity of its former location.